-Today, mobile devices are becoming more popular than desktops as the number of mobile users are increasing day by day.
-So the highlight is how to cater the need of mobile users in order to provide seamless mobile user experience.
-First thing to do is to change our traditional approach towards the information architecture for mobile devices.
-As compared to a desktop, a mobile information architecture is different as it depends on the mobile’s physical dimensions and capabilities.
-Also the way people interact with mobile device changes from device to device.
-For example, the tablet is generally significantly bigger than smartphone and prevent heavy mobility usage.
+Today, mobile devices are becoming more popular than desktops as the number of mobile users is increasing day by day.
+So the highlight is how to cater the need of mobile users in order to provide the seamless mobile user experience.
+The first thing to do is to change our traditional approach towards the information architecture for mobile devices.
+As compared to a desktop, a mobile architecture is different as it depends on the mobile’s physical dimensions and capabilities.
+Also, the way people interact with mobile device changes from device to device.
+For example, the tablet is generally significantly bigger than a smartphone and prevent heavy mobility usage.
 While the smartphone is supposed to be with you almost all the time, in a pocket.
 When you are on the move, a smartphone might be preferable as it fits in a pocket or lighter to carry.
-In the opposite, if you have a lot of informations to look at you will prefer a bigger screen i.e tablet.
+In the opposite, if you have a lot of information to look at you will prefer a bigger screen i.e tablet.

 Figure 1.
 Comparison of a news website in desktop and mobile browser

-- Do you use the same structure or sections as in desktop website?
+- Do you use the same structure or sections as on desktop website?